Monticello Railway Museum

-The Monticello Railway Museum (initialized MRYM, reporting mark MRMZ) is a non-profit railroad museum located in Monticello, Illinois, about 18 miles west of Champaign, IL.
+The Monticello Railway Museum (initialized MRYM, reporting mark MRMZ) is a non-profit heritage railroad museum located in Monticello, Illinois, about 18 miles west of Champaign, Illinois.
 It is home to over 100 pieces of railroad equipment, including several restored diesel locomotives and cars.

 Overview

 The museum offers a tourist railroad which operates excursion trains over a former railroad line that was owned by Illinois Terminal and Illinois Central Gulf.
 For a donation, guests can operate one of the locomotives during the "Throttle Time" program.
-Trains run May through October and on holidays.
+Trains run from May through October and on holidays.

 The Camp Creek yard was originally built by the museum's volunteers.
-The Terminal Division is a re-built Illinois Terminal right-of-way running from Camp Creek up to Blacker's towards White Heath.
+The Terminal Division is a rebuilt Illinois Terminal right-of-way running from Camp Creek up to Blacker's towards White Heath.
 The Central Division was purchased by the museum from the Illinois Central.
-The Central Division purchase allowed the museum to enter into downtown Monticello to the historic Wabash Railroad depot and is the mainline of the museum's heritage railroad.
+The Central Division purchase allowed the museum to enter downtown Monticello to the historic Wabash Railroad depot, which is the mainline of the museum's heritage railroad.
 The Central Division is currently being restored up to White Heath to allow occasional operation into that town.
-Only a short section of the Terminal Division is currently in use from the central switch down past Nelson's Crossing depot into Camp Creek yard, but has been restored to within a few miles of White Heath.
+Only a short section of the Terminal Division is currently in use from the central switch down past Nelson's Crossing depot into Camp Creek Yard but has been restored to within a few miles of White Heath.

 Location

 The Monticello Railway Museum is located off Interstate 72 at Market St. Exit 166.
 Turn at the stoplight onto Iron Horse Place at the Best Western Gateway Inn, and follow the frontage road to the end.
-25 minutes from Champaign and Decatur.
-50 minutes from Bloomington.
+Driving time is about 25 minutes from Champaign and Decatur; 50 minutes from Bloomington.